A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

-Note that the cost of Medicare Advantage is in addition to the $170.10 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
+Note that the cost of Medicare Advantage is on top of the $164.90 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
 Medicare Advantage enrollees also pay for a portion of their medical care, and the plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.

 In addition to the free Medicare Advantage plans, there are also a large number of moderately priced plans.
-More than a quarter of plans have some monthly cost of less than $50.
+More than a quarter of plans have some cost of less than $50 per month.
 Plans in this cost range are a popular way to get better coverage than the basic set of benefits.
 These plans could have lower deductibles and lower fees for appointments or procedures.
 They may also offer more add-on benefits such as dental or vision care, as compared to $0 plans.

 A Medicare Part C plan with higher monthly costs may be a good value if your health care tends to be expensive.
 For example, spending $25 per month ($300 per year) on a Medicare Advantage plan would be worth it if the better benefits can save you more than $300 in medical costs, as compared to a $0 Medicare Advantage plan.